jiahau3/TFOD/README.md

 # Tensorflow Object Detection Walkthrough
-These notebooks demonstrate how to leverage models from TensorFlow Model Zoo to do object detection. <a href="https://github.com/nicknochnack/TFODCourse"></a>.
+These notebooks demonstrate how to leverage models from TensorFlow Model Zoo to do object detection.
+It's based on this <a href="https://github.com/nicknochnack/TFODCourse">repo</a>.

 ## Steps
 <br />